-Board Size; Board of Directors Vacancies; Directors Removed Only for Cause.
-Our charter and bylaws allow Thoma Bravo to set the size of our board of directors and fill any vacancy on our board of directors, including newly created seats, for so long as Thoma Bravo beneficially owns at least. % of the outstanding shares of our common stock.
-Upon Thoma Bravo ceasing to own at least. % of the outstanding shares of our common stock, only our board of directors will be allowed to fill vacant directorships.
-In addition, (i) prior to the first date on which Thoma Bravo ceases to beneficially own at least. % of the voting power of our then outstanding capital stock entitled to vote generally in the election of directors, our directors may be removed with or without cause upon the affirmative vote of Thoma Bravo and (ii) on and after such date on which Thoma Bravo ceases to beneficially own at least

-% of the voting power of our then outstanding capital stock entitled to vote generally in the election of directors, directors may only be removed for cause and only upon the affirmative vote of at least % of our outstanding voting capital stock, at a meeting of our stockholders called for that purpose.
+Board Size; Board of Directors Vacancies; Directors Removed Only for Cause .
+Our charter and bylaws allow Thoma Bravo to set the size of our board of directors and fill any vacancy on our board of directors, including newly created seats, for so long as Thoma Bravo beneficially owns at least % of the outstanding shares of our common stock.
+Upon Thoma Bravo ceasing to own at least % of the outstanding shares of our common stock, only our board of directors will be allowed to fill vacant directorships.
+In addition, (i) prior to the first date on which Thoma Bravo ceases to beneficially own at least % of the voting power of our then outstanding capital stock entitled to vote generally in the election of directors, our directors may be removed with or without cause upon the affirmative vote of Thoma Bravo and (ii) on and after such date on which Thoma Bravo ceases to beneficially own at least % of the voting power of our then outstanding capital stock entitled to vote generally in the election of directors, directors may only be removed for cause and only upon the affirmative vote of the holders of 66 2/3% or more of our outstanding shares of capital stock then entitled to vote at a meeting of our stockholders called for that purpose.
 In the event Thoma Bravo ceases to beneficially own at least % of the voting power of our then outstanding capital stock entitled to vote generally in the election of directors, directors previously nominated by Thoma Bravo would be entitled to serve the remainder of their respective terms, unless they are otherwise removed for cause in accordance with the terms of our charter.
 These provisions may have the effect of deferring, delaying or discouraging hostile takeovers, or changes in control or management of our company.
-In addition, following the date on which Thoma Bravo ceases to beneficially own at least % of the outstanding shares of our common stock, the number of directors constituting our board of directors will be permitted to be set only by a resolution adopted by a majority vote of our entire board of directors.
+In addition, following the date on which Thoma Bravo ceases to beneficially own at least % of the outstanding shares of our entire board of directors.
 These provisions would prevent a stockholder from increasing the size of our board of directors and then gaining control of our board of directors by filling the resulting vacancies with its own nominees.
 This will make it more difficult to change the composition of our board of directors and will promote continuity of management.